flexcompute/Flow360/examples/migration_guide/README.md

 ## List of tools:

 1. BET Disk converter - given a json case config file, extracts information about BET Disks and converts it to match the new version
+2. Operating Condition from Mach number and Reynolds number - creates an operating condition from Mach number and Reynolds number
+3. Operating Condition from Mach number and muRef - creates an operating condition from Mach number and Reynolds number

 ## How to use BET Disk converter